kateolmstead/javascript-sdk/README.md

     <tr>
         <td><code>milestoneName</code></td>
         <td>
-            The name of the milestone which should be "TUTORIAL" or "CUSTOMn", where n is 1 through 5.
+            The name of the milestone which should be "CUSTOMn", where n is 1 through 5.
             The name is case-sensitive.
         </td>
     </tr>